 Researchers in a food laboratory want to enhance a recipe for cheese fondue by improving the flavor, maximizing the amount that sticks to bread dipped into the fondue, and minimizing the amount that is burned at the bottom of the pot.
 The researchers design an extreme vertices mixture experiment to study the effects of the mixture blend and serving temperature.

+The proportions of the components must be selected in such a manner that they sum to one.
 The solid grey contour represents the design space for this mixture design.
-Use caution because the white feasible region extends outside of the design space.
+For an extreme vertices design, the plot can extend beyond the design space, which occurs in this example.
 Generally, you should use proportions that are in the design space because the relationships between the variables are uncertain outside of the design space.